Adani woes spur protests as stock turmoil turns political

 “What action has been taken, if ever, to investigate the serious allegations made over the years against the Adani Group?”
 Jairam Ramesh, the Congress Party’s general secretary, said in a statement issued over the weekend.
 “Is there any hope of a fair and impartial investigation under you?” he said in a reference to Modi.

-Shares in Adani Enterprises wobbled Monday and were up 1% by mid-afternoon Monday.
-The flagship Adani company's share price has shrunk by more than 50% since the Hindenburg report.
-Stock in five other Adani listed companies fell 5% to 10%, while its ports subsidiary gained 8.6%.
+Shares in Adani Enterprises, the group's flagship, wobbled Monday and were down 2.1% by mid-afternoon Monday.
+Its market value has shrunk by more than 50% since the Hindenburg report.
+Stock in five other Adani listed companies fell 5% to 10%.

+The move by Adani to repay share-backed borrowing early addressed one of the key concerns raised by Hindenburg: heavy borrowing using group shares as collateral.
+Adani said in a written statement that the pledge by major shareholders to repay that debt was “in continuation of promoter's assurance to prepay all share-backed financing."

 On Saturday, the Securities and Exchange Board of India (SEBI) issued a rare statement seeking to calm investors.